I2DSR/data-science-ipython-notebooks/README.md

  - **A/B Testing**: A/B testing is a method of comparing two versions of a web page, app, or product to determine which one performs better.
 It is used to make data-driven decisions about design and marketing strategies.

 The above areas, topics, and sub-domains highlight the diverse and multidisciplinary nature of data science, encompassing fields such as statistics, computer science, and domain-specific knowledge.
 The additional areas further demonstrate the broad applications and interdisciplinary nature of our research across various domains and industries, and is rapidly evolving with new areas and topics emerging all the time.

+Will be adding notebooks soon... thank you for your patience!